 By giving them a yummy snack after playtime, you’ll ensure that the playdate ends on a good note, and then you can put the newcomer back into their home base until the next play-eat routine.

 Repeat this sequence a few times a day for as long as you need to.
 Your cats will let you know when they’re ready to have longer playdates and when they’re ready be fully integrated.
-A good indication is when you can tell that they’re relaxed around each other the majority of the time and when YOU feel relaxed about them spending time together.
+A good indication is when you can tell that they’re relaxed around each other the majority of the time and when you feel relaxed about them spending time together.

 Don’t Rush the Process